geraldsilvertreebrands/spim/docs/architecture.md

 There are several types of attributes, with different schemas and concepts for each attribute type, as follows.
 Entities are a combination of the attributes of each type.

-A master attributes table stores all requried information on all attribute types, uniquely identified by entity_type_id and attribute name.
+A master `attributes` table stores all required information on all attribute types, uniquely identified by `entity_type_id` and attribute `name`.
 Properties include:
 - data_type: One of integer, text, html, json, select, multiselect, belongs_to, belongs_to_multi
 - attribute_type: One of "versioned", "input", "timeseries"
-- require_approval: whether automated updates to an attribute need approval before going live
+- review_required: one of "always" | "low_confidence" | "no".
+When set to "always", automated updates require human approval.
+When set to "low_confidence", automated updates are auto-approved only if confidence ≥ 0.8.
+When set to "no", automated updates are auto-approved.
 - allowed_values: for select and multiselect attributes, available options
-- linked_entity_type: for belongs_to fields, the name of the entity_type that the field refers to, and the field is the entity ID (or comma-separated list of IDs for multi fields)
+- linked_entity_type: for belongs_to fields, the name of the `entity_type` that the field refers to (for multi, it refers to multiple).
+Storage uses a link table (`entity_attr_links`) rather than comma-separated IDs.
 - is_synced: whether the attribute is synced to external systems.
 Depending on attribute_type, this will be a read or write sync.
 Sync works using matching attribute names, and the sync logic handles matching data types.
 - ui_class: if specified, a name of a class within a namespace, that handles displaying the attribute -- see below.